A Charlie Brown Christmas Redux ... and redux and redux

 It should be noted that the version of this album sold at Target stores contained two additional tracks

-not present if you purchased it anywhere else -- "The Charlie Brown Theme,"
+not present if purchased anywhere else -- "The Charlie Brown Theme,"

 covered by Wayman Tisdale, and "Hark, the Herald Angels Sing," by LaToya London --